Pseudorizer/Pseudorizer/README.md

 ## Eyo I'm Emily (any/all) 👋

 - 💼 Currently working at [Track24](https://www.track24.com/) on [AtlasNXT](https://www.atlasnxt.com/) as a Frontend Engineer.
-  - Developing with Typescript, React, Tailwind, Next.js, Elixir and Phoenix.
+  - Developing with Typescript, React, Tailwind, Next.js, Elixir and Phoenix within AtlasNXT.
-  - Currently contributing to the frontend migration of AtlasNXT from the Elixir based framework Phoenix to Next.js as part of their integrations team.
 - 👩‍💻 Primarily interested in frontend development.
   - With a focus in DX, Accessibility and UX.
 - 👩‍🎓 Graduated with a 1st from UoP in Software Engineering with Placement.